 Google Security and Compliance for DFARS Requirements

-Government contracts commonly require compliance with Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012.
-To summarize, DFARS specifically strives to protect 23 categories of CUI data by ensuring compliance with cloud computing standards (FedRAMP Moderate), security controls (NIST 800-171) and cyber incident reporting for CUI data associated with government contracts.
+Government contracts have commonly required compliance with Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012.
+To summarize, DFARS 7012 specifically strives to protect 23 categories of CUI data by ensuring compliance with cloud computing standards (FedRAMP Moderate), security controls (NIST 800-171) and cyber incident reporting for CUI data associated with government contracts.

 Specifically, DFARS paragraphs C-G define the cyber incident reporting requirements, and Google G Suite Services cannot meet these requirements in their entirety.
 One of the biggest holes is the inability to properly report incidents to the government with detailed information including a forensic image of the breached system.
 This means that Google customers with Defense and Aerospace contracts with the “7012 Clause” are in risky situation if they maintain CUI data using G Suite as they will not be able to respond to government requests for data in case of an incident.

-Google Security and Compliance for NIST 800-171 Requirements
+Google Security and Compliance for CMMC and NIST 800-171 Requirements

 Not to be dramatic, but this is the biggest gap of all.

-Protecting Unclassified Information in Nonfederal Information Systems and Organizations, NIST SP 800-171 is the referenced regulation within DFARS that further defines data compliance requirements.
+Protecting Unclassified Information in Nonfederal Information Systems and Organizations, NIST SP 800-171 is the referenced regulation within DFARS and CMMC that further defines data compliance requirements.
 NIST 800-171 is responsible for identifying appropriate information security controls, including minimum requirements for non-federal information systems holding CUI data.
 With CMMC requirements now federally mandated by the DFARS Interim Rule, the protection of CUI has been amplified.With CMMC, DoD contractors that process, store, or transmit CUI must achieve CMMC Level 3 or higher (dependent on the sensitivity of the information associated with the program or technology being developed).

 Google had an assessment completed by a Third Party Assessing Organization (3PAO) to determine their level of compliance and the assessor found the following 5 deviations from NIST 800-171.